hirotokaneko/plankton-from-satellite/README.md

 Scripts for visualization are in the directory `visualization`.

-Notes: Shell scripts (.sh) are mainly used for executig subscripts (Python, R and Julia).
+Notes: You can follow the analysis flow by reading shell scripts (.sh).
 Please execute commands in shell scripts stepwize because they are not optimized for sequencial execution.

 ## Contact
  - Hiroto Kaneko - kanekochem1994[@]icloud.com